 Speaking of companion apps, most GPUs now come with a command center dashboard, opening up some exciting tinkering opportunities.
 The accompanying app can provide system monitoring, in-game overlays, fan control for the GPU cooler, setting up your display color balance, and more.
 Some of these apps may be considered bloatware, especially if you’re already using something similar to monitor temperatures and framerates on the best dual-fan RTX 2060.
 In most cases, however, they’re handy little tools - not something that turns a card into a must-buy, but they can sway your decision towards specific brands.

 The RTX 2060 is considered a budget Turing graphics card, as it is the most affordable way to push your PC into the next gaming era.
 As usual, the prices of different models can vary, and the market can be influenced by events entirely unrelated to component manufacturing.
 Since we’re looking for the best value, we made sure to consider the RTX 2060 prices.
-However, we’re not just looking for the cheapest card of the bunch, but the golden ratio of features, performance, and cost.
+However, we’re not just looking for the cheapest card of the bunch but the golden ratio of features, performance, and cost.

-Remember, this review isn’t concerned with the Ti and Super versions of RTX 2060 cards but the most affordable entry-level models.
+Remember, this review isn’t concerned with the Ti and Super versions of RTX 2060 cards but with the most affordable entry-level models.
 We’ll leave the 2060 vs. 2060 Super comparison, especially in the value department, for some other occasion.
-On this list, you might see some OC (as in overclocked) models, but nothing that sticks out too much from the recommended price point NVIDIA chose for these mid–range graphics cards.
+On this list, you might see some OC (as in overclocked) models, but nothing that sticks out too much from the recommended price point NVIDIA chose for these mid-range graphics cards.

 The answer to whether one should get the first generation of Turing cards isn’t that simple.
 On the one hand, there are RTX 30xx cards that will beat even the top RTX 2060 GPU.
 At the same time, incredibly low stock and market prices that instantly skyrocketed with the Ampere generation mean that you’ll be out of luck - or money - if you want a new NVIDIA GPU.
 The RTX 2060 remains a good deal and a nice entry into ray tracing and, for some titles, 1440p gaming.
 It’s also more than capable of running VR games - an all-around decent graphics card.